yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_script_anmimage.md

 ./build_anm_image.py -h
 ```

+See [Best practices for running API management in Docker containers](/docs/apim_howto_guides/apigw_in_containers/) for additional information.

 ### Create a metrics-enabled Admin Node Manager image

 The following example creates an Admin Node Manager Docker image with a specified domain certificate that runs with metrics processing enabled.
 The Admin Node Manager container processes event logs from API Gateway containers and writes them to a specified metrics database.
 This is the recommended option and is suitable for a production environment.